ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 One possible solution would have been to look for some way to prevent this: to be more specific, we could try to optimize `lib-ThemisUI`'s bundled files separately, and thus take that responsibility (and cost) away from our app's compilation.
 For a variety of reasons, we decided not to pursue this path for the moment.
 We felt that the larger issue at hand was the sheer size of our component library: it is, shall we say, abnormal, that our component library is almost the size of our entire application itself.
 As a result, until we could figure out a way to reduce the size of `lib-ThemisUI`, we decided to put this path on hold.

-#### 3. Using Node's inspector
+### Method 3: Profile using Node's inspector

 Let's now talk about the last strategy, which is, in my opinion, the fanciest of them all.
-NodeJS has a pretty awesome [inspect feature](https://nodejs.org/en/docs/guides/debugging-getting-started/) that allow you to connect an inspector of your choice to debug Node applications.
+NodeJS has a pretty awesome [inspect feature](https://nodejs.org/en/docs/guides/debugging-getting-started/) that allows you to connect an inspector of your choice to debug Node applications.

 Knowing this, we promptly added an additional command to our `package.json`: